meta-llama/llama-stack/docs/cli_reference.md

 This server is running a Llama model locally.

-### Step 4.2: Test the distribution
+### Step 3.4 Test with Client

-Lets test with a client.
+Once the server is setup, we can test it with a client to see the example outputs.
 ```
 cd /path/to/llama-stack
 conda activate <env>  # any environment containing the llama-toolchain pip package will work